axiom-data-science/extract_model/README.md

  - uses [`xESMF`](https://pangeo-xesmf.readthedocs.io/en/latest/index.html) for fast interpolation that respects longitude/latitude grids
 - find the nearest grid point to a longitude, latitude location on a horizontal grid (structured or unstructured) in `sel2d()` using [`xoak`](https://xoak.readthedocs.io/en/latest/index.html)
  - `xoak` saves the calculated index so that subsequent searches are faster
-- select a sub-region of a structured grid in two ways with `sub_bbox()` and `sub_grid()`
+- select a sub-region of a structured or unstructured grid in two ways with `sub_bbox()` and `sub_grid()`
 - has an `xarray` accessor for convenient access to methods
 - uses `cf-xarray` to understand `xarray` Dataset metadata and allow for generic axis and coordinate names as well as calculate vertical coordinates
-- can preprocess a variety of model output types (including ROMS, HYCOM, and POM) to improve metadata and ease of use
+- can preprocess a variety of model output types (including ROMS, HYCOM, POM, and FVCOM) to improve metadata and ease of use

 > :warning: **If you are using Windows**: Horizontal interpolation currently will not work in `extract_model` until `xESMF` is installable on Windows.
 Other functions will work.